 ** HC electives credits include any HC elective course and/or any HC baccalaureate core or HC colloquia credits taken beyond the minimum required amount.

-Students may be able to earn Honors College upper division elective credits for OSU sponsored international experiences, such as an internship, research, or study abroad.
+Students may be able to earn Honors College upper division elective credits for Oregon State sponsored international experiences, such as an internship, research, or study abroad.
 Contact an Honors College Academic Advisor for more details and requirements.

-Further information is listed in the OSU Catalog.
+Further information is listed in the Oregon State Catalog.

 The Honors College has established two learning outcomes.
 These outcomes describe the skills that participation in HC courses and activities (including the honors thesis) allows all HC students develop by the time they graduate.

 As an HC graduate, you will have developed the ability to engage in pursuits that create new knowledge and contribute to one or more scholarly areas of study.
 This learning outcome includes the following elements: